thrive in the

 Maureen Freed

-Psychotherapist & mental health consultant
+mental health consultant

-Former Deputy head of Counselling at the University of Oxford
+Former Deputy Head of Counselling at the University of Oxford

 Dr Ulrik Lyngs

-Computer scientist & cognitive psychologist
+Computer scientist &

-External postdoc at the University of Copenhagen
+Research Fellow at the University of Oxford

-Advisors & collaborators
+Advisors & Collaborators

 Professor Sir Nigel Shadbolt, FRS FREng FBCS